ErdemOzgen/DevSecOps-Vault/README.md

 ## OSS and Dependency management

+Open Source Software (OSS) and Dependency Management are two critical areas that intersect with Dependency Security Testing and Analysis in discovering supply chain attacks.
+Dependency management is the practice of managing and tracking the libraries, frameworks, and other components that are used to build software applications.
+Open Source Software (OSS) refers to software that is developed and distributed under a license that allows developers to freely modify and distribute the source code.

+Dependency security testing and analysis involve assessing the security of the dependencies used in software applications to identify and mitigate any vulnerabilities that could be exploited by attackers.
+One important aspect of this process is creating a Software Bill of Materials (SBOM), which is a list of all the components that are used in a software application.
+The SBOM helps identify any vulnerabilities and potential security risks in the software supply chain.

+Following dependency scanning, also known as Software Composition Analysis (SCA), is a critical part of continuous integration (CI).
+CI is the practice of integrating code changes into a shared repository frequently, allowing developers to detect and resolve issues early in the development process.
+SCA involves scanning and analyzing the source code and libraries used in the software application to identify any known vulnerabilities or potential security risks.

+Data series and data trends tracking should also be a part of CI tooling.
+This allows developers to track changes in the dependencies and the software supply chain over time, enabling them to identify and address any security risks that may arise.

-Dependency security testing and analysis is very important part of discovering supply chain attacks.
-SBOM creation and following dependency scanning (Software composition analysis) is critical part of continuous integration (CI).
-Data series and data trends tracking should be part of CI tooling.
-You need to know what you produce and what you consume in context of libraries and packages.
+In summary, Dependency security testing and analysis is critical for discovering supply chain attacks.
+SBOM creation and following dependency scanning is a crucial part of continuous integration.
+It is essential to know what you produce and what you consume in the context of libraries and packages, and data series and data trends tracking should be part of CI tooling.

 | Name | URL | Description | Meta |
 | :---------- | :---------- | :---------- | :----------: |